-Program or daemon Description avrd The automatic-volume-recognition daemon controls automatic volume assignment and label scanning.
-This lets NetBackup read labeled tape volumes and automatically assign the associated removable media to requesting processes.
+Program or daemon Description avrd The automatic-volume-recognition daemon controls the automatic volume assignment and label scanning.
+This daemon lets NetBackup read labeled tape volumes and automatically assigns the associated removable media to the requesting processes.
 Started By: Starting ltid (or on UNIX, independently by using the /usr/openv/volmgr/bin/avrd command).
-Stopped By : Stopping ltid, (or on UNIX, independently by finding the PID (process id) and then using the kill command).
-Debug Log : All errors are logged in the system log.
-Debug information is included by adding VERBOSE to the vm.conf file.
-On UNIX, debug information is also included by aborting avrd and starting the daemon with the -v option.
-Itid The device demon (UNIX) or NetBackup Device Manager service (Windows) controls the reservation and assignment of tapes.
-Started By: /usr/openv/volmgr/bin/ltid command on UNIX or Stop/Restart Device Manager Service command in Media and Device Management window on Windows.
-Stopped By : /usr/openv/volmgr/bin/stopltid command on UNIX or Stop/Restart Device Manager Service command in the Media and Device Management window on Windows.
-Debug Log : Errors are logged in the system log and ltid debug log.
-Debug information is included if the daemon is started with the -v option (available only on UNIX) or adding VERBOSE to the vm.conf file. tl4d The Tape Library 4MM daemon is the interface between ltid and the Tape Library 4MM and communicates with the robotics through a SCSI interface.
-Started By: Starting ltid (or on UNIX, independently by using the /usr/openv/volmgr/bin/tl4d command).
-Stopped By : Stopping Itid (or on UNIX, independently by finding the PID (process id) and then using the kill command).
+Stopped By : Stopping ltid, (or on UNIX, independently by finding the PID (process ID) and then using the kill command).
 Debug Log: All errors are logged in the system log.
-Debug information is included by adding VERBOSE to the vm.conf file.
-On UNIX, debug information is also included by starting the daemon with the -v option (either by itself or through ltid).
+Debug information is included by adding VERBOSE to the $vm.conf$ file.
+On UNIX, debug information is also included by aborting avrd and starting the daemon with the $-v$ option.
+Itid The device daemon (UNIX) or NetBackup Device Manager service (Windows) controls the reservation and assignment of tapes.
+Started By: /usr/openv/volmgr/bin/ltid command on UNIX or the Stop/Restart Device Manager Service command in the Media and Device Management window on Windows.
+Stopped By: /usr/openv/volmgr/bin/stopltid command on UNIX or the Stop/Restart Device Manager Service command in the Media and Device Management window on Windows.
+Debug Log : Errors are logged in the system log and the ltid debug log.
+Debug information is included if the daemon is started with the -v option (available only on UNIX) or adding VERBOSE to the vm.conf file.